 How much should I save to pay my corporation tax?

-Corporation tax is a flat rate of 19% of taxable profits.
+Corporation tax is currently 19% of taxable profits but this will increase to 25% from 1 April 2023 for companies with profits of £250,000 and over.
+Companies with profits between £50,000 and £250,000 will be subject to a tapered rate.
 If you’re keeping your accounts up to date, then you’ll be able to have a rough idea of what you should be putting away each month, ready to pay HMRC nine months after the year end.
 Corporation tax should always be set aside before you take any dividends.

-One way of setting the money aside for you taxes is to create a dedicated Goal within the Starling app.
-The Goals feature also lets you attach a photo so you can get a visual on each Goal created.
+One way of setting the money aside for your taxes is to create a dedicated Space within the Starling app.
+The Spaces feature also lets you attach a photo so you can get a visual on each Space created.
 Another option is to pay it across to HMRC early and earn a little interest from them.

 Don’t forget that anybody receiving dividends will need to save the personal tax due on this income.